-Microsoft Windows 10 has introduced improvements in security functionality over previous versions of Microsoft Windows.
+Microsoft Windows 10 and Windows 11 have introduced improvements in security functionality over previous versions of Microsoft Windows.
 This has made it more difficult for malicious actors to craft reliable exploits for vulnerabilities they discovered.
-Using older versions of Microsoft Windows, including previous versions of Microsoft Windows 10, exposes organisations to exploit techniques that have since been mitigated in newer versions of Microsoft Windows.
-To reduce this risk, workstations should use the latest version of Microsoft Windows 10.
+Using older versions of Microsoft Windows, including previous versions of Microsoft Windows 10 and Windows 11, exposes organisations to exploit techniques that have since been mitigated in newer versions of Microsoft Windows.
+To reduce this risk, workstations should use the latest version of Microsoft Windows 10 or Windows 11.